babawalepopoola/recipes/README.md

 RECIPES RESPONSIVE PROJECT

-This is a responsive website project created during your National Youth Service Corps (NYSC) at the Nirsal Microfinance Bank (NMFB).
+This is a responsive website project created during my National Youth Service Corps (NYSC) at the Nirsal Microfinance Bank (NMFB).
 It utilizes HTML and CSS to deliver a user-friendly experience across various screen sizes.

 Features
 - Responsive design: Adapts seamlessly to desktops, tablets, and mobile devices.